 Entry fee: €12

-Notre Dame is a famous and beautiful Roman Catholic cathedral – one of the most popular places to visit in Paris.
+Notre Dame is a famous and beautiful Roman Catholic cathedral – one of the top places to visit in Paris.
 The Gothic style architecture, the amazing sculptures and gargoyles fascinate every traveler.
 Its beauty lies in its ruins and domed roof. f you want to witness the beautiful architecture in Paris then this the place to be.
 The place has a unique charm to itself which is simply hard to ignore.
 No wonder the place is treated as one of the most visited places in Paris.

 Don’t miss: Superb architecture and wood carvings of internal décor, ‘Parvis de Notre Dame’- the front court and statute of Bas Relief and Jeanne D’Arc (Joan of Arc)